RMDEVCLT/RollBackWindowsUpdates/README.txt

 - It cannot be run 2x by default.
 - It cannot remove servicing stack locked down by Microsoft.

+HOW TO USE IT:
-1) Download the file to C:\temp\RollbackDynamic.ps1
+1) Download the file to C:\temp\RollbackDynamic.ps1 (Doesn't really matter where you put it)
-2) Open Powershell as the Administrator and Navidate to C:\Scripts.
+2) Open Powershell CLI as the Administrator and Navidate to C:\Scripts.
-3) Run the script:   .\RollBackDynamic.ps1
+3) Run the script:   .\RollBackDynamic.ps1.
+Sample output.
 [hvserver]: PS C:\script> dir